kvriet/pneumatics/docs/air-circuits.md

 **Disadvantages**
 1. More difficult to build
 1. Sensor might need calibration
 1. Pump might overshoot target and start to jitter.
-Include a overshoot offset.
+Include an overshoot offset.